-Company: Crompton Greaves, India
+User: Crompton Greaves, India

 Cooling is required for various production processes.
 The customer use bore well water, with a high content of calcium carbonate and TDS.
 A Reverse Osmosis System is installed to reduce the TDS from the water, prior to its use in the cooling system.

 In spite of this, a lot of scale and fouling was formed inside the heat exchangers.
 Both for the compressor cooling and in a jacketed vessel, were the cooling water is pumped through the jacket of the vessel in order to temperate the product in the vessel.
 This fouling reduced the performance of the machines a lot.
-In consequence, at least every 3 month cleaning of the heat exchanger was required.
-The vessel jacket, has to be chemically cleaned at least every 6 month.
+In consequence, at least every 3 months cleaning of the heat exchanger was required.
+The vessel jacket, has to be chemically cleaned at least every 6 months.

-Only a few days after the installation it could be seen how much scale was automatically washed out at the blow down of the jacket from the vessel.
+Only a few days after the installation it could be seen how much scale was washed out at the blow down of the jacket from the vessel.

 Furthermore the customer has decided not to use the RO anymore; they use currently the bore well water directly in their system.